 Board of Directors

-Feed the Hungry, Inc. is an all volunteer organization.
+Feed the Hungry, Inc. is an organization.
 The Board of Directors is responsible for providing guidelines in the implementation and/or programs and resource allocation to support the mission of the organization.
 The Chairman of the Board and the Executive Director are responsible for the operation and execution of programs.
 Funds raised by Feed the Hungry, Inc. are spent on programs that directly benefit recipients in the Philippines.
 Less than one-percent of funds are spent for administrative cost.
 Members of the Board who participate in program activities in the Philippines pay for their own travel and lodging.